 Income and Household Size of Self-Excluded Gamblers

 As much as 63% of the self-exclusions occur in households without children.
-The majority of self-excluded Brits either lived by themselves (23%) or with one more adult person.
+The majority of self-excluded Brits either live by themselves (23%) or with one other adult.
 Single-parent households represent 9% of the self-exclusions.

-Most voluntary bans occurred among persons who were either fully or partially employed (75%) compared to the unemployed gamblers who accounted for 4% of the GAMSTOP exclusions only.
-Most users of the scheme are residing in privately rented housing.
-Only 20% of the excluded were residents of public housing properties.
+Most voluntary bans occurred among persons who were either fully or partially employed (75%) compared with the unemployed gamblers, who accounted for only 4% of the GAMSTOP exclusions.
+Most users of the scheme reside in privately rented housing.
+Only 20% of the excluded were residents of public-housing properties.

 Length of Self-Exclusion via GAMSTOP

 Most Brits who resort to the GAMSTOP scheme opt for the longest possible period of temporary self-exclusion, which is five years.
 As much as 71% of the self-excluded gamblers have opted for this period.
-Five years is the preferred exclusion length of 58% of the scheme’s users aged 18 to 24 as opposed to 74% of those aged 65 to 74.
-Mostly males (73%) prefer the five-year period compared to females (67%).
+Five years is the preferred exclusion length for 58% of the scheme’s users aged 18 to 24, as opposed to 74% of those aged 65 to 74.
+Mostly males (73%) prefer the five-year period compared with females (67%).

-Nearly half of all excluded Brits (48%) say they learned about GAMSTOP via an online search, which goes to show most were unaware of the scheme’s existence prior to searching for ways to cease gambling.
+Nearly half of all excluded Brits (48%) say they learned about GAMSTOP via an online search, which shows most were unaware of the scheme’s existence prior to searching for ways to stop gambling.

-Around 23% of the older individuals aged 55 to 64 learned about the scheme from a gambling company as opposed to 14% of the gamblers aged 18 to 24 years old.
+Around 23% of older individuals aged 55 to 64 learned about the scheme from a gambling company, as opposed to 14% of the gamblers aged 18 to 24.
 Approximately 22% of the young people from this age group were informed about GAMSTOP by relatives or friends.
 In contrast, only 7% of the older excluded gamblers said they had learned about the scheme this way.

 Number of Self-Exclusions in Other Regulated Markets